bxparks/AceTime/README.md

-The zoneinfo files are stored in flash memory (using the `PROGMEM` compiler directive) if the microcontroller allows it (e.g. AVR, ESP8266) so that they do not consume static RAM:
+The zoneinfo files are stored in flash memory (using the `PROGMEM` compiler directive) if the microcontroller allows it (e.g. AVR, ESP8266) so that they do not consume static RAM.
+The [MemoryBenchmark](examples/MemoryBenchmark/) program shows that:

-* 270 timezones supported by `BasicZoneProcessor`consume:
+* 270 timezones supported by `BasicZoneProcessor`consume about:
-    * 14 kB of flash on an 8-bit processor (AVR)
+    * 15 kB of flash on an 8-bit processor (AVR)
-    * 21 kB of flash on a 32-bit processor (ESP8266)
+    * 20 kB of flash on a 32-bit processor (ESP8266)
 * 387 timezones supported by `ExtendedZoneProcessor` consume:
-    * 23 kB of flash on an 8-bit processor (AVR)
+    * 24 kB of flash on an 8-bit processor (AVR)
-    * 37 kB of flash on a 32-bit processor (ESP8266)
+    * 33 kB of flash on a 32-bit processor (ESP8266)

 Normally a small application will use only a small number of timezones.
 The AceTime library with one timezone using the `BasicZoneProcessor` and the `SystemClock` consumes:
-* 8.5 kB of flash and 350 bytes of RAM on an 8-bit Arduino Nano (AVR),
+* 9-10 kB of flash and 350 bytes of RAM on an 8-bit AVR processors,
-* 11 kB of flash and 850 bytes of RAM on an ESP8266 processor (32-bit).
+* 6-22 kB of flash and 900-1800 bytes of RAM on an 32-bit processors.

 An example of more complex application is the [WorldClock](examples/WorldClock) which has 3 OLED displays over SPI, 3 timezones using `BasicZoneProcessor`, a